 The Witchery by The Castle in Edinburgh with its luxurious suits has a hard to find unique atmosphere.
 I think Hannah as a getting ready bride and I as a photographer felt similarly indulged by the spectacular antique features of this place.
 Although dark, it is rich in warm colours, reds, yellows and browns.
-Once the preparations have been finished in The Witchery, Hannah and her bridesmaids were picked up by the father of the groom Mr Knowles and traveled to Canongate Kirk for the ceremony, which is just a few hundred metres down on the Royal Mile.
+Once the preparations have been finished in The Witchery, Hannah and her bridesmaids were picked up by the father of the groom Mr Knowles and travelled to Canongate Kirk for the ceremony, which is just a few hundred metres down on the Royal Mile.

 Any wedding that is held in Canongate Kirk on the Royal Mile -where the wedding of Zara Phillips and Mike Tindall took place not long ago- is likely to get spectators.
 On one of my favourite shots (find below) from Hannah and Tom's wedding, you can see tourists lined up and holding up their cameras, ready for the bride leaving the car.
 To add even more character and details to the shot, the waiting bridesmaids appear reflected in the car's window.
 Mr Knowles has dressed up his precious Bentley himself for the special occasion and drove up all the way from England.